How to overcome procrastination

 The Pressure-addict

-He believes he works better under pressure.
-He wait till the very last minute just to be under pressure.
+very last minute just to be under pressure.
 Is it a myth or reality?
-Do you really become creative when you are under pressure and panicking?
+Do you

 How to stop procrastinating